 Montreal’s underground network dates back to 1967, the year the city’s first metro stations were opened.

 Canada’s biggest city might soon steal the limelight from Montreal.
-PATH is what Torontonians call their 28-kilometre underground walkway (only 4 kilometres shy of Montreal’s network).
+PATH is what Torontonians call their 30-kilometre underground walkway (only 2 kilometres shy of Montreal’s network).

-Connecting office buildings, parking lots, shopping centres and subway stations, PATH is already the world’s largest underground shopping complex, according to Guinness World Records.
+Connecting office buildings, parking lots, shopping centres and subway stations, PATH is already the world’s largest underground shopping complex, according to Guinness World Records with 371,600 square metres (4,000,000,000 square feet) of retail space.

 Toronto and Montreal have 3.7 and 3.6 square kilometres of underground retail space, respectively.